Swainson’s Hawk

 Buteo swainsoni

-Swainson’s Hawks are great voyagers.
-During migrations, they might travel 11,000 miles between North and South America.
-They find grasshoppers and dragonflies when they are in South America during our winter; returning here, they hunt for voles and insects.
+Swainson’s hawks are great voyagers.
+During migrations, they travel up to 11,000 miles between North and South America, while wintering in South America

-Swainson’s Hawks are buteos, meaning they are large hawks with fairly broad wings and short tails.
-However, Swainson’s Hawks are less hefty than many other buteos.
-They are slimmer and longer-winged, with their wings typically held in a shallow V when soaring.
+Swainson’s Hawks belong to the Buteo genus, a group of hawks known for their broad wings and short tails.
+However, Swainson’s hawks are slimmer than many other buteos., with their long wings typically held in a shallow V when soaring.

-Swainson’s Hawks are social raptors, nearly always being found in groups outside the breeding season.
-You may see them soaring in a kettle of migrating birds; strung out on the ground, fence posts, and utility poles when foraging on grasshoppers; or chasing swarms of dragonflies on winter quarters in Argentina.
+Swainson’s Hawks are social raptors, often being found in groups outside the breeding season.
+You may see them soaring in a kettle of migrating birds; strung out on the ground, fence posts, and utility poles when foraging on grasshoppers; or chasing swarms of dragonflies during winter months in Argentina.

 Swainson’s Hawks are a threatened species in California; we are rapidly losing their preferred habitat—open grasslands and agricultural areas.